jessepav/lacygoill-wiki-backup/shell/shell.md

 ---

-Note that bash's  `$ echo` can translate some  backslash-escaped characters like in zsh, but only if you pass it the `-e` flag.
+Note that bash's  `echo` can translate some  backslash-escaped characters like in zsh, but only if you pass it the `-e` flag.

 ### Why should I always use a format (like `'%s'`) and not just a string?

-Inside a format `$ printf` removes  any backslash considered to be special, like the shell does in a double-quoted string.
+Inside a format `printf` removes  any backslash considered to be special, like the shell does in a double-quoted string.

     $ printf 'a \\z b'